serverless-seoul/dynamorm/docs/introduction.md

   - DynamoDB BatchGet has a limit of a maximum of 100 items per requests,
     - Dynamorm automatically parallelize this
   - DynamoDB BatchGet doesn't keep the order of items as it is in input keys
-    - dynamo-types sort return items based on input keys
+    - dynamorm sort return items based on input keys
   - DynamoDB BatchGet doesn't handle "missing items".
-    - dynamo-types has "BatchGet" / "BatchGetFull"
+    - dynamorm has "BatchGet" / "BatchGetFull"
     - BatchGet
       - order items follow to keys, missing items are just missing. returns ```Promise<Array<Model>>```
     - BatchGetFull